dotnet/EntityFramework.Docs/entity-framework/core/platforms/index.md

 ## Report issues

-For any combination that doesn’t work as expected, we encourage creating new issues on the [EF Core issue tracker](https://github.com/aspnet/entityframeworkcore/issues/new).
+For any combination that doesn't work as expected, we encourage creating new issues on the [EF Core issue tracker](https://github.com/aspnet/entityframeworkcore/issues/new).
 For Xamarin-specific issues use the issue tracker for [Xamarin.Android](https://github.com/xamarin/xamarin-android/issues/new) or [Xamarin.iOS](https://github.com/xamarin/xamarin-macios/issues/new).